vrsp11603/CPE313_CPE32S8_Group2_Final-Project_Recipe-Recommendation-System/Dataset/README.md

   - **niacin_equivalents_mg:** The amount of niacin equivalents in the entire yield, measured in milligrams.
   - **vitamin_b:** The types and amounts of vitamin B in the entire yield.

+- **Dataset Size:** 35,516 recipes
 - **Dataset Preprocessing**
+  - Conversion of fractions in unicode format to decimal form for uniform presentation, data integrity, and normalization of data formats.
+  - Modification of quantities based on user desired serving size
+  - Extraction of crucial information from ingredients column to the another column which allows easier retrieval of core data for the recommendation system.

 # References
 [^1]: Shaansubbaiah, “Shaansubbaiah/allrecipes-scraper: 🥗 scrapy spider to scrape recipe and nutritional data from allrecipes.com,” GitHub, https://github.com/shaansubbaiah/allrecipes-scraper/tree/main